fastats/learning/performance/2017_06_performance_basics/readme.md

 }
 ```

+All matrices in this example are 1000x1000 squares, but the algorithm works for appropriate matrices where (n x m)(m x p) = (n x p).

-You should type this out and compile it **with zero optimizations**, for example on linux/mac use:
+You should type this code out and compile it **with zero optimizations**, for example on linux/mac use:

 ```
 g++ mmm_naive.cpp -o mmm_naive -O0 -Wall -pedantic